 - dizziness or vertigo (a feeling that the room is spinning) that can cause nausea

-- weakness in the muscles of the face (this doesn't happen a lot)
+- weakness in the muscles of the face

 - Don't clean your ear or forcefully blow your nose.
 Wait until the tear in your eardrum is completely healed.